oar-team/cigri/doc/documentation/doc_api.rst

-GET         /                                       List the available links GET         /campaigns                              List of all running campaigns GET         /campaigns/<campaign_id>                Get details on a specific campaign GET         /campaigns/<campaign_id>/jobs           List all jobs of a specific campaign GET         /campaigns/<campaign_id>/jobs/<job_id>  Get details of a specific job of a specific campaign GET         /clusters                               List all clusters available in Cigri
+GET         /                                       List the available links GET         /campaigns                              List of all running campaigns GET         /campaigns/<campaign_id>                Get details on a specific campaign GET         /campaigns/<campaign_id>/jdl            Get the JDL of the campaign GET         /campaigns/<campaign_id>/jobs           List all jobs of a specific campaign GET         /campaigns/<campaign_id>/jobs/<job_id>  Get details of a specific job of a specific campaign GET         /clusters                               List all clusters available in Cigri